reednel/Blog/2022-07-01-Data-Compression.md

 ## Overview

 **Data compression** is a process of modifying the representation of some information so that it can be stored using less data.
-Storing and transmitting data is obviously expensive in large quantities, making an optimal compression (one which minimizes storage size) extremely valuable.
-In this post we will learn how to quantify data information-theoretically[^1], and learn how to get an optimal compression with optimal speed.
+Storing and transmitting data is expensive in large quantities, making an optimal compression (one which minimizes storage size) extremely valuable.
+In this post we will learn how to quantify data information-theoretically[^1], and how to get an optimal compression with optimal speed.

 The ratio of concepts and definitions to prose is pretty high in this post.
 I try to ameliorate that with examples and alternate descriptions, but the information is still dense.
-Assuming a bit of familiarity with binary and ASCII, these ideas are simple enough.
+Assuming a bit of familiarity with binary and ASCII, nothing here should be too dificult to understand in broad strokes.

-## Entropy - Quantifying Information
+## Entropy: Quantifying Information

 Let $\Omega$ be some set, and $P = \{p_i,\, i\in \Omega\}$ be the probability distribution over $\Omega$, i.e. the frequency with which each element of $\Omega$ occurs.
 The entropy of $\Omega$ is a measure of how structured (non-uniform) $P$ is.
 So for example, the uniform distribution (where $\forall p_i \in \Omega,\, p_i = \frac{1}{|\Omega|}$) is the least structured, and the lowest entropy.
 Conversely, the distribution where $p_{i_0} = 1,\, p_i = 0 \, \forall i \neq i_0$, is the most structured, and has the most entropy.